Perlence/AutoHotkey.py/docs/quickstart.rst

    Don't show the AutoHotkey icon in the system tray.

+When started, AutoHotkey.py searches for the AutoHotkey executable in the following sequence:

+1. Check the ``AUTOHOTKEY`` environment variable.
+If the variable is set, treat it as the AutoHotkey executable path.
+2. Find the program associated with the ``*.ahk`` files.
+If the program name starts with ``autohotkey`` (case-insensitive), treat it as the AutoHotkey executable path.
+3. Use the default ``C:\Program Files\AutoHotkey\AutoHotkey.exe`` path.

 .. note::

    In contrast with AutoHotkey, the whole script is executed once it's loaded.